 A cluttered home is not only unsightly, but it can also be dangerous.
 There are several dangers associated with having an unorganized, messy house that are worth knowing about.
-It can help protect not only, but your kids, family members and friends.
+It can help protect not only you, but your kids, family members, and friends.

 It probably makes sense that a cluttered home increases the risk of injury due to falls.
 However, you may not realize that falls are the leading cause of home injury death in the United States.
 According to the National Healthy Homes Training Center and Network (NCHH.org), accidental falls account for 33 percent of all home injury deaths.
 This includes tripping over clutter and other types of preventable accidents.

 Excessive clutter can aggravate or worsen symptoms associated with various respiratory diseases, such as asthma.
 According to the Alliance for Healthy Homes (AFHH.org), cluttered homes tend to contain higher levels of dust, which is a major cause of respiratory complications.
 Messy homes harbor dust mites more efficiently than clean homes.
 Also, stuff (aka: clutter) brought into the home contains high levels of dust.
 Medical experts agree that excessive dust can trigger asthma attacks.
 The hard part is ridding the home of dust when it’s so cluttered that you can’t physically reach certain items to clean and dust them.
 Dust continues to pile up and make the home even more dangerous to those with respiratory illnesses.
 The best way to avoid this issue is to declutter and thoroughly clean the home.
 It all comes down to this: The less “stuff” in the home, the fewer places for dust to collect.

 Rodents and Pests